 Surprising to many, subsection 15.2(5) states that in determining the appropriate spousal support arrangement, “the court shall not take into consideration any misconduct of a spouse in relation to the marriage,” which includes adultery.

-Spousal support can be agreed to in a separation agreement or be part of a court order.
+Spousal support in Ontario can be agreed to in a separation agreement or be part of a court order.
 If a court order, subsection 15.2(1) provides that a court may on application by either or both spouses require a spousal support order as the court thinks reasonable.

-Subsection 15.2(2) gives the court the power to make an interim support order, which is a temporary support order designed to govern the situation until a final order can be made at trial, or the parties come to agreement without trial.
+Subsection 15.2(2) gives the court the power to make an interim support order, which is a temporary support order designed to govern the situation until a final order can be made at trial, or the parties come to separation agreement without trial.

 Historically, the courts have applied a standard of “rough justice” when determining support arrangements on an interim (temporary) basis, versus when the court is making a determination on a final and permanent basis (at trial).
-The financial need of the spouse claiming support, together with the ability of the other spouse to pay, is given strong consideration in these situations.
+The financial need of the spouse claiming support, together with the ability of the other spouse to pay, is given strong inspection in these situations.

 The courts can also make a subsequent order for retroactive adjustment of an interim order to correct an overpayment or underpayment of support that occurred as a result of an interim order.